Snackmonger/aristoxenus/docs/music_theory.rst

     The term 'octave' is also used in a related sense to refer not to the notes that define the limits of the relationship, but to the amount of distance between those limits.
+    - A major third is within the range of an 'octave' (i.e a pitch and its octave), but a major ninth is outside the range of an 'octave'

     When one note is an octave of another note, it carries the same alphabetic name.